 16. Remember: high protein foods, good as they are during winter months, should not take the place of regular feed.
 Look on them as treats, to be fed sparingly.

 It seems that as soon as Christmas is over, everyone's thoughts (including mine!) turn to hatching chicks.
 Thoughts of the Spring and new life provide welcome relief from the cold and wet of a January winter.

 But cute, fluffy chicks soon turn into noisy, smelly chickens - and roosters.
 And the sad fact is that more chickens are ending up in re-homing centres than ever before because families don't think through the possible difficult consequences.

 So before you decide to incubate, make sure you're in a position to keep whoever hatches.

-16. Check that it's legal to keep chickens wherever you live.
+17. Check that it's legal to keep chickens wherever you live.
 This article will give you ideas about where to find the information.

 Is your family ready to take on the responsibility of a flock of chickens - no matter how small?
 Take my quiz to find out.

 18. Once you've decided you absolutely do want to start a flock - or add to your existing chickens - ask yourself whether hatching or buying makes more sense.
 Remember: hatching means you may end up with males.
 Take a look these links for the pros and cons of having roosters in your flock - if your area allows you to.